 Communications are essential for any business to remain operational after a storm emphasized Sundquist.
 Online systems businesses use including phones, e-mail and payments may be down.
 Businesses will need alternative ways to be accessible for their customers and sell them products and services during periods without electricity and Internet access.
 They’ll also need to find alternative ways to pay employees and vendors to keep their doors open.

 A small business’s physical facilities are a critical part of continuing to operate after a storm said Alex Garcia, SVP, Director of Corporate Real Estate at Seacoast Bank.
-But he cautions that the effort to continue operating after the storm doesn’t begin June 1, the official start of storm season.
+But he cautions the effort you put into developing a plan for continuous operation after the storm shouldn’t begin June 1, the official start of storm season.
 It should begin several months before.

 “Conduct a thorough review of your physical facilities and assets and make sure roofs and windows are secure and watertight,” Garcia said.
 “Next, determine if any of your facilities are prone to flooding and work to mitigate that with improved drainage and sandbags.”

 Garcia also suggested supplying each physical facility with a hurricane kit that might help employees continue to conduct business after a storm.
-Things that could be included in such a kit are a first aid supplies, bottled water, sandbags, batteries, alternative light sources, weather radio, pen and paper, etc.
+Things that could be included in such a kit are first aid supplies, bottled water, sandbags, batteries, alternative light sources, weather radio, pen, and paper, etc.

 According to Matt Diemer, SVP and Regional Commercial Banking Director for Seacoast Bank, the greatest vulnerability for many small businesses might not be what they think.
 “In all your storm preparation, don’t forget to consider what an interruption to your cash flow might do to your business,” Diemer said.
 “If the Internet and phones are down, how will you take payment from customers?
 How will you pay vendors and suppliers?
 How will you pay your employees?
 These things will impede business operations just as much as a broken window or downed tree.”